 There are many collecting sites in Tennessee.
 A few of them include Dripping Stone, Greasy Cove, Greenhaw, and Mokay in Franklin County; and, Heartbreak, Saw Mill, and Strawberry in Grundy County.
 All of these are on private property and most are not open to collectors.

 Another famous agate from Tennessee is the rare iris agate found at Horse Mountain.
 Iris agate is a translucent, nearly

-|Rock Gallery: Photos of igneous, sedimentary and metamorphic rock photos with descriptions.||
+|Rocks: Galleries of igneous, sedimentary and metamorphic rock photos with descriptions.||

 |Minerals: Information about ore minerals, gem materials and rock-forming minerals.|

 |Volcanoes: Articles about volcanoes, volcanic hazards and eruptions past and present.||

 |Gemstones: Colorful images and articles about diamonds and colored stones.|

 |General Geology: Articles about geysers, maars, deltas, rifts, salt domes, water, and much more!||

 |Geology Store: Hammers, field bags, hand lenses, maps, books, hardness picks, gold pans.|